Kyle Chandler

 Kyle Chandler Awards Won

-Chandler won the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series in 2011 for his portrayal of Eric Taylor on Friday Night Lights.
-He also won a Saturn Award earlier in his career for his work on the television series Early Edition, marking notable industry recognition in both drama and genre categories.
+Chandler won the Primetime Emmy Award for Outstanding Lead Actor in a Drama Series in 2011 for his portrayal of Coach Eric Taylor in the final season of Friday Night Lights.
+He also received the Saturn Award for Best Actor on Television in 1996 for his leading role as Gary Hobson in the CBS series Early Edition.

 Kyle Chandler Family